jobrouter/php-rest-client/docs/introduction.rst

 The library can be used to automate tasks in PHP scripts like importing or synchronising data in the JobData module, start processes or working with archive documents.
-The authentication is done in the background so you concentrate on the your business domain.
+The authentication is done in the background so you concentrate on your business domain.

 The `PSR-7 standard <https://www.php-fig.org/psr/psr-7/>`_ is used, so you'll get in touch with objects which implements the :php:`ResponseInterface`.